mattDavo/Editor/README.md

 ])
 ```

-Finally we will take our `NSTextView` and give it to our `Editor` with the grammar and theme.
+Finally we will take our `NSTextView` subclass `EditorTextView` and give it to our `Editor` with the grammar and theme.
 ```Swift
 import Cocoa
 import EditorUI